kpym/gm/README.md

 > ./gm -h
 gm (version: --): a goldmark cli tool which is a thin wrapper around github.com/yuin/goldmark.

-Usage: gm [options] [file.md].
+Usage: gm [options] <file.md|file pattern|stdin>.

+  If a file pattern is used, only the mached .md files are used.
+  The .md files are converted to .html with the same name.
-  If the markdown file is missing the standard input is used in place.
+  If the .html file exists it is overwritten.
   The available options are:

   -s, --css string        The css file or the theme name present in github.com/kpym/markdown-css (default "github")